-What’s the use of putting time and effort into your Internal Control program if you have no idea whether or not it’s actually helping you?
+What’s the use of putting time and effort into your Internal Control program if you have no idea whether or not it’s actually helping your organization?
 Your Internal Control program needs to pull its own weight, or else it has no true value.
-But how do we know if our Internal Control is effective?
+But how do you know if your Internal Control program is effective?

-The reperformance standard is commonly known to assurance and audit professionals, who use it to ensure test procedures can be re-performed in the event that results are challenged in litigation proceedings.
+The reperformance standard is commonly known to assurance and audit professionals, who use it to ensure test procedures can be re-performed if results are challenged in litigation proceedings.

-As an accountant, I come from an audit background.
-I swear by this standard in the conduct of audits.
-It is the standard adopted by the Big 4 accounting firms and also by professional accounting and audit bodies, the world’s de facto model for internal controls over financial reporting.
+As someone who comes from an audit background, I swear by this standard in the conduct of audits and Internal Control work.
+It is the standard adopted by professional accounting and audit bodies and is considered the world’s de facto standard for Internal Controls over Financial Reporting.

 - Reperformance Standard: The ability of the standalone document to enable a user to perform the related task or process again.

-In my experience, namely in audit-based and compliance-based Internal Control program projects, it is a powerful standard.
-It is effective as a review tool, especially for determining the adequacy and completeness of the work.
-This is a powerful standard because there is no way of “hiding” any weaknesses in the Internal Control program.
-If I am reviewing the Internal Control program of a tester and there is no way of understanding how I could redo their work, locate the exact evidence they looked for, or retrace the steps they did, then the Internal Control program needs to be corrected.
+The Reperformance Standard is a simple metric that does not require fancy consultants or a fancy system.
+While it is simple, it is also powerful.
+There is no way of “hiding” from the reperformance standard.
+If I am reviewing a tester’s work and there is no way of understanding how I could redo their work, locate the exact evidence they looked for, or retrace the steps they did, I know exactly when the work needs to be redone or corrected.

 - Training Materials: Can the user perform his or her job using the Internal Control program?
 Is it easy for a new employee to get up to speed?
 The reperformance standard is highly effective in testing all training materials.